Prof Simon CHAN Tak Mau

 - International Advisory Board of Australian Social Work ; Impact Factor 1.6 (2024-now)

-- External examiner and member of the Advisory Committee of the School of Social Work, Gratia Christian College (2017-now)
+- External examiner and member of the Advisory Committee of the School of Social Work, Gratia Christian College (2017-2025)

 - Board Director, (2020-23), Chairperson/Member (2011-2023) of Service Development and Management Committee of Harmony House